Skip to content

 • Hormone imbalance – your hormones influence how well your receptors use calming neurotransmitters like GABA

-• Trauma like marital separation, assault, job loss, or car accidents.
+• Trauma, such as marital separation, assault, job loss, or car accidents.

 What are the symptoms of anxiety?